MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

 ---
-title: Manage admin access to the Cloud App Security portal
+title: Manage admin access to the Defender for Cloud Apps portal
-description: This article provides instructions for setting access to the Cloud App Security portal for your admins. ms.date: 04/27/2021 ms.topic: how-to
+description: This article provides instructions for setting access to the Defender for Cloud Apps portal for your admins. ms.date: 04/27/2021 ms.topic: how-to
 ---